varunamachi/idx/README.md

-# sause
+# idx

-Simple AUth SErvice
+Simple Identity Service

 A service that provides a user database and APIs to authenticate and authorize users for different client apps.